sparsity4psl/data-ens.github.io/registration.md

 Registration
 =======================
 Registration is free but mandatory.

-Please register before **March 31st, 2019**.
+[//]: <> (Please register before **March 31st, 2019**.)

+Official registration are now closed, however there are still a few open spots, please contact us by mail (with name, position and affiliation) if you wish to participate and we will answer you shortly.

-During registration you will be asked to provide a short cover letter (max.
+[//]: <> (During registration you will be asked to provide a short cover letter (max.
 5 lines), that will be used to select participants only if full capacity of the school is reached.
-Results will be announced no later than March 31st.
+Results will be announced no later than March 31st.)

-**<a href="https://docs.google.com/forms/d/e/1FAIpQLSd2kf952gDKGe7ckEmNZXU-6lxpKWjgPg-4x9swEh4qTIojnQ/viewform?usp=sf_link" target="blank">Registration form</a>**
+[//]: <> (**<a href="https://docs.google.com/forms/d/e/1FAIpQLSd2kf952gDKGe7ckEmNZXU-6lxpKWjgPg-4x9swEh4qTIojnQ/viewform?usp=sf_link" target="blank">Registration form</a>**)

 Do not hesitate to contact us if you have any question: sparsity4psl [dot] gmail [dot] com